- What is the Mind?

 - Filters of the Brain.

-The chapter looks at the basic principles of signal processing and shows how the brain uses them in performing the analysis and subsequent synthesis of the signals to compile the ongoing picture of the world.
-The chapter contains the graphical representation of the mind’s algorithm and details each signal-filtering process step.
-It offers an intuitive visual and mathematical model of what functions various brain filters perform in sampling, quantizing, modulating, evaluating and integrating signals of the outer and inner world.
-This approach to the nervous system elements offers the outline of a new brain map focusing on the technological chain of signal transduction.
+The chapter looks at the basic principles of signal processing and shows how the brain uses them in performing the analysis and subsequent synthesis of the signals to compile the picture of the world.
+The chapter offers an intuitive visual and mathematical model of what functions various brain filters perform in sampling, quantizing, modulating, and integrating signals of the outer and inner world.
+Such a fundamentally new approach to the elements of the nervous system offers a map of the brain, which focuses on the technological chain of signal transduction.